 It’s easy to add a fun theme to a baking soda experiment and this month we have a fun Valentine’s Day chemistry activity with a love potion theme!
-This Valentines baking soda vinegar experiment is perfect for exploring states of matter and chemical reactions with common kitchen ingredients!
-You will find simple science is so much fun when you can a holiday twist to it.
+This Valentine’s Day baking soda and vinegar experiment is perfect for exploring states of matter and chemical reactions with common kitchen ingredients.
+We have tons of fun Valentine science experiments you are sure to love!

 This Valentine’s day potion mixing tray is just that!
 Simple, fun, and engaging for young kids and great for early childhood development.
 Who doesn’t like to mix potions and concoctions?
-You and your kids can enjoy simple chemistry for Valentine’s Day!
+Enjoy simple chemistry for Valentine’s Day!

 The kitchen is full of simple science with simple ingredients that are budget-friendly.
-You might want to see this heart oobleck while you are mixing up new substances in the kitchen.
+This candy heart oobleck is great also great to make while you are mixing up new substances in the kitchen.

 - Baking soda

 - Water with a few drops of dish soap added

 - Food coloring

 - Heart-shaped cookie cutters and mini heart containers

 Here’s a simple way to set up your Valentines Day baking soda science and potion tray.
 If you have limited time, this science activity is perfect.
 Get it done in 10 minutes or let the kids explore as long as they are interested.